gregdchan/gregdchan/README.md

-### Hello there! 👋
+### Hi, I'm Greg! 👋
+Pronouns: He, Him
+Email: gregdchan@gmail.com

-I'm Greg!
-I'm a seasoned IT and digital communications professional with a growing interest in Interaction Design.
+I'm an experienced IT and digital communications professional with a growing interest in programming and design for accessibility.

 <!--
 **gregdchan/gregdchan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.